mousoom/alan-movies/README.md

 ## Solution Proposal:

 As for a visually impaired person, he/she may not be able to go through his/her mobile to know about news, weather or movie update, etc. Even for the person who doesnt want to type and search of a term, this project is useful.
 This project may help to start, know the updates, auto scroll , go back and stop just by using their voice commands.
-The AI used here is to give about the Top Movies updates.
+The AI used here is to give 'the Top Movies' updates.
 This AI can even be used for other uses like:
 * Translation,
 * Search through voice,
 * Know updates on sports,